Your Labor and Delivery at Atrium Health Floyd

-A nurse will assess your stage of labor in the triage room.
+If you are in active labor, a nurse will assess your stage of labor in the triage room.
 You may also need to complete necessary forms.
 When it’s time, we’ll show you to one of our labor and delivery rooms specifically designed for your comfortable childbirth experience.

-Floyd’s labor and delivery nurses are specially trained to care for you throughout labor and childbirth.
+Atrium Health Floyd Medical Center labor and delivery nurses are specially trained to care for you throughout labor and childbirth.
 Our nurses will monitor your progress and help keep you comfortable—whether it’s taking a shower, walking around, using a birthing ball, playing music or providing pain medications.